kevgo/tikibase/README.md

 it.
 Tikibase is a knowledge base with focus on longetivity and flexibilty.
 Using a Tikibase doesn't require a special database server or viewer application.
 It consists of a set of standard Markdown files.
 You read, write, and organize these files using the text or Markdown viewer/editor of your choice.
-You store the files using a version control system like Git or Mercurial.
+You manage the files using a version control system like Git or Mercurial.
 A Tikibase is available on all current and future compute platforms that can display text.

-The CLI application in this repository helps maintain a Tikibase: check/fix broken links/images, find missing/duplicate content and inconsistent formatting.
+The CLI application in this repository helps maintain a Tikibase by finding and sometimes fixing various issues:

+- broken links
+- broken images
+- images not referenced in a Markdown document
+- missing backlinks
+- inconsistent section capitalization
+- duplicate sections
+- empty sections
+- unknown sections
+- section order

 ### installation